 If any of this seems even remotely familiar to you, you are dealing with stress eating.
 Stress eating doesn’t come from hunger.
-It comes from emotional discomfort and is soothed with food.
-Stress eating is actually a very effective way of reducing emotional anxiety in the short term because foods like chips and chocolate actually release serotonin – a brain chemical that allows you to feel pleasure.
-Unfortunately, the effects of this process aren’t very long-lasting, as the extra calories always bring along more stress and anxiety.
+It comes from emotional discomfort, and is soothed with food.
+Stress eating is actually a very effective way of reducing emotional anxiety in the short term, because foods like chips and chocolate actually release serotonin – a brain chemical that allows you to feel pleasure.
+Unfortunately, the effects of this process aren’t very long lasting, as the extra calories alway bring along more stress and anxiety.

 So how can anyone fight it?
 We have found that there are a few keys to successfully fighting stress eating before the holidays.

 - Learn to be comfortable with discomfort.
-It is ok to be worried, anxious, jealous, resentful or overwhelmed.
-You do not have to be numb to these feelings.
+It is ok to be worried, anxious, jealous, resentful, or overwhelmed – you do not have to numb these feelings.
 We are generally so determined to go back to our comfortable “baseline” that we quickly numb our feelings with food.
 Challenge yourself to accept the uncomfortable feelings, acknowledge them, but not force them away with food.
 The discomfort will pass soon enough, without you hurrying it along.

-According to studies conducted on thousands of women across many countries and cultures, concerns about weight ranked as number one or two on women’s priority list – higher than financial concerns, job concerns, and for some women, even higher than concerns about their relationships!
-Something this important to us deserves our time and attention.
-Investing the time, effort and money to make sure that stress eating doesn’t get to you this holiday season is a worthwhile priority!
+According to studies conducted on thousands of women across many countries and cultures, concern about weight ranked as number one or two on women’s priority list – higher than financial concerns, job concerns, and for some women, even higher than concerns about their relationships!
+Something this important to us deserves out time and attention.
+Investing the time, effort, and money to make sure that stress eating doesn’t get to you this holiday season is a worthwhile priority!